Anyon Dispersion in Aharonov-Casher Bands and Implications for Twisted MoTe${}_2$

 \subsection{Real space inversion}

-As mentioned in the main text, in order to evaluate the expectation value of a operator in momentum space, we only need the real space information.
-However, due the the growing Gaussian factor, the numerical noise complicates this procedure.
-In this section, we discuss some numerical attempts to carry out the real space inversion procedure from Eq.~\ref{Oxi}.
+As mentioned in the main text, in order to evaluate the expectation value of an operator in momentum space, we only need the real space information.
+However, due to the growing Gaussian factor, the numerical noise complicates this procedure.
+In this section, we discuss some numerical attempts to carry out the real space inversion procedure from Eq.~(\ref{Oxi}).

 Their Fourier expansion can be written as: